Taking A Trip To Visit Grandparents Or Older Relatives? Tips To Reduce The Risk

 Where should you stay?

-Given that many people won't be able to fully quarantine, you want to be really careful, "get an Airbnb" or a hotel room, advises Kullar and just drop by and visit.
-"Sit outside, greet with out touching.
+Given that many people won't be able to fully quarantine, you want to be really careful, "get an Airbnb" or a hotel room, advises Kullar, and just drop by and visit.
+"Sit outside, greet without touching.
 Keep your distance.
 Wear a mask and stay outdoors," she says.
-"Transmission is a much lower probability outside, as long as you are keeping a good six feet distance apart, thanks to the constant airflow," she adds.
+"Transmission is a much lower probability outside, as long as you are keeping a good 6 feet distance apart, thanks to the constant airflow," she adds.

 If you've been able to quarantine for 14 days, it's reasonable to stay with your older relatives in their home.
 But, remember, you need to remain vigilant.
-"Your risk is tied to the risk of the people that you spend time with up close and unmasked, " Landon says.
+"Your risk is tied to the risk of the people that you spend time with up close and unmasked," Landon says.

 So once you've arrived where your older relatives live, "you want to keep your bubble intact," Miller says.
 You may want to limit any other social contacts during the visit and just focus on quality time with the grandparents or a few close relatives.
 Anybody that you are going to hang out with up close and without your mask, especially indoors, could potentially spread the virus.
 So, keep the circle small, and expand it only with people who have been practicing social distancing and taking precautions.